andyrich75/devProfileGen2/README.md

-# devProfileGen2
+# DevProfileGen
-This is a new repo for the profile gen homework as I didn't make the git ignor the modules when pushing.
+This is an application to be able to generate a profile of a developer with a few inputs.